For The Record

 2. “Bin al-Shibh applied to a flight school I the United States, was accepted, and applied for U.S. entry visas at least four times, but was rejected.
 As a Yemeni, he was considered a high risk to overstay his visa.
 Apparently unable to join Atta and the others for the hijackings, he instead became a logistics coordinator.
 He wired money, ran errands, and maintained a base of operations in Hamburg.
 In January 2000 in Kuala Lumpur, he attended a meeting believed to have been related to the upcoming attack on the U.S.S.
 Cole, and in July 2001 he met Atta and four others in Tarragona, Spain, to make arrangements for September 11.”
 (Idem.)

 3. “On September 5, 2001, he went back to Spain with a return ticket to Germany for two weeks later, but the ticket was never used.
 Investigators believe he went to Afghanistan and then to Pakistan—he certainly wound up there—but there is another possibility.
-According to sources in Argentinean intelligence, bin al-Shibh has known, confirmed contacts with a Lebanese businessman working in Ciudad del Este, Paraguay, and in Foz do Iguacu, Brazil, Argentina, and Paraguay converge.
+According to sources in Argentinean intelligence, bin al-Shibh has known, confirmed contacts with a Lebanese businessman working in Ciudad del Este, Paraguay, and in Foz do Iguacu, Brazil, where Argentina, Brazil and Paraguay converge.
 Triple Border has a large Lebanese expatriate population, a thriving black market in cheap electronics, and a 10-year history of Islamic extremism.”
 (Idem.)

 4. “It is possible that bin al-Shibh—instead of going to Afghanistan to fight and die in a hopeless struggle against the United States—went to Triple border.
 If not, he almost certainly had associates who did.
 Brazilian authorities have intercepted numerous phone calls from clandestine telephone exchanges in Triple Border and Afghanistan, and last year a CNN reporter in Kabul found a large tourist poster from Triple Border at an al-Qaeda safe house.”
 (Idem.)